Anori logo

 • alarms is used to schedule regular data processing in the background (e.g., an update of the weather or RSS feeds).

 • storage gives extension access to storage.
-This storage is totally isolated and doesn't contain any user data.
+This storage is totally isolated and browser doesn't store any user data there.
 It's intended for the extension to save its data.
 Anori stores your settings and widget configurations in this storage.

 • unlimitedStorage — the browser's storage is limited to 5 MB per extension.
 Since you can add an unlimited number of folders, it's possible for Anori to exceed this limit and stop working.
 To avoid that, Anori requires unlimited storage.

 • sessions — this API lets Anori get recently closed tabs and windows.
 It doesn't expose sensitive data by default (like a tab's URL or title).
-To get that data, extensions should also have tabs permission.
+To get data like URL extension should also have tabs permission (which Anori doesn't have by default).

 • system.cpu — gives the extension access to CPU load data (only on Chrome and chrome-like browsers).